wing5wong/artisan-whs-static/source/_news/2021-03-30_speedway-action-aplenty-at-oceanview.md

 Shearer turned the tables in the second race, the George Podjursky Memorial, heading home fellow Stratford drivers Scott Williams and Hamish Booker.

-After two heats, Shearer led the points with 46, well ahead of Booker and local driver Max Holloway.
+After two heats, Shearer led the points with 46, well ahead of Booker and local driver **Max Holloway**.

 The third and final heat, the Craig Heibner Memorial, was all action.